SamuelB7/ecommerce-rest-api/README.md

-# NESTJS TEMPLATE API
+# NESTJS ECOOMERCE API

-This is a REST API template made with NestJs, Prisma, JWT Authentication, Roles Guard and Vitest for testing
+This is a REST API for an e-commerce system

 ## Table of Contents